HelloJohnito/Eventurebrite/README.md

-# Eventure
+# EventureBrite

 [Live Link](https://eventurebrite.herokuapp.com/#/)

-## Background

-Eventurebrite is a full stack web application that was inspired by Eventbrite.
-It was built using Ruby on Rails with Postgres for the backend and React and Redux for the frontend.
+EventureBrite is a full stack web application that was inspired by Eventbrite.
+It was built using Ruby on Rails with PostgreSQL for the backend and React and Redux for the frontend.
 The application allows users to host events, bookmark events, search events by categories, and purchase tickets.

 ## Features